ryami333/react-accessible-tooltip/README.md

 # React Accessible Tooltip

 React Accessible Tooltip is a component which lets you build tooltip and modal components without having to think about the accessibility stuff.
-Simple usage require
+Basic usage requires you to pass a label component and an overlay component.
+React Accessible Component passes you the props to assign to them.

 ## Getting started